Sarcomonadea: History

 In 2009 the problematic Heteromitidae were broken apart and rearranged into the second current sarcomonad order Glissomonadida.

 In 2012 the paracercomonads joined Sarcomonadea, initially as cercomonads and later as the third current sarcomonad order Paracercomonadida.
-At the same time, the superclass Ventrifilosa was created to comprise Sarcomonadea, Imbricatea and Thecofilosea.
-That same year, the protist Katabia was added to Sarcomonadea but remained incertae sedis within the group.
+At the same time, in 2012, the superclass Ventrifilosa was created to comprise Imbricatea and Thecofilosea, later expanded in 2018 to also include Sarcomonadea.
+That same year, in 2012, the protist Katabia was added to Sarcomonadea but remained incertae sedis within the group.
+In 2026, the fourth current sarcomonad order Variglissida was transferred from Imbricatea and added to the group.

 Classification

 The class Sarcomonadea is most closely related to Imbricatea and Thecofilosea.
 Together, they form the superclass Ventrifilosa in the phylum Cercozoa.
-The current classification divides the class into three orders: paracercomonads (subclass Paracercomonada), cercomonads and glissomonads (subclass Pediglissa).
+The current classification divides the class into four orders: paracercomonads (subclass Paracercomonadia), cercomonads, glissomonads and variglissids (subclass Pediglissa).